 Finding a church you feel comfortable in is very important.
 Come and see us at Bexhill URC.
 Tell us you are a new Christian and we’ll make sure we pray for you and point you in the right direction for good websites and books.

 One of the best ways to really get to know the Lord Jesus and develop your Christian faith is by attending an Alpha Course.
-This website will give you details of an Alpha near you.

 I have always been a Christian really, having grown up in a strong Irish Catholic family.
 However, my faith took a knock when my baby daughter died, but never went completely away.